KapilDevPal/LoyaltyRef-Referral_box/QUICK_START.md

 rails server
 ```

-Visit: `http://localhost:3000/loyalty` - Your admin dashboard!
+Visit: `http://localhost:3000/referral_box` - Your admin dashboard!

 ## 🔄 Flexible Model Support

-**LoyaltyRef works with ANY model!** You can use:
+**ReferralBox works with ANY model!** You can use:
 - `User` (default)
 - `Customer`
 - `Account`